turingschool/curriculum-site/module3/projects/consultancy/evaluation.md

 **Meets Expectations:**

-* Team holds daily stand ups throughout project
+* Team holds daily check-ins throughout project
-* Teammates participate in stand ups, project check-ins, and Slack discussions
+* Teammates participate in check-ins, project check-ins, and Slack discussions
 * PRs demonstrate thoughtful code review
 * Project board is utilized and up-to-date in every check-in.
 Board is utilized as a tool for organization and transparency throughout the entire project.
 * Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
 There is no more than a 10% disparity in project contributions between teammates.